pystardust/ani-cli/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
 about: Ran into some unexpected behaviour?
+NOT FOR FEATURE REQUESTS
 title: ''
 labels: 'priority 2: medium, type: bug'
 assignees: ''